The Personal Path

 - Tiffany, E&I '22

 Planning for your future involves knowing how money works.
-Starting with budgets and ending with attaining your goals starts with learning how and why you use money.
 Luckily USF has many resources to help you plan your budgets and learn how to be a great money manager.

 I know money is a big deal, but it's okay to take a break from focusing on it so you can take advantage of opportunities.

 Self-care is a very important skill, helping you stay afloat during stressful times as well as appreciate the good.
 How you take care of yourself has consequences.
 Learn what works best for you by exploring what self-care means and how/when to implement self-care measures.
 Also, be aware of how you can help others take care of themselves when they need it most.

 People are always scared to go to CAPS, but people should go!

 Failure happens.
 It's how we respond to failure that matters.
 USF has a lot of support for you and recommends that you build your network early so you know where to go if you have concerns of any kind.